 Specialist teachers deliver P.E., Health & Community, Visual Arts and Auslan.

 Information and Communication Technologies are integrated throughout the curriculum and all staff use technology to support teaching and learning.
-All classes have access to desk tops, laptops and ipads.
+All classes have access to laptops and Ipads.

 Further information about the Australian Curriculum can be found at: https://www.australiancurriculum.edu.au/parent-information